chaklam-silpasuwanchai/Django-Nuxt-FastAPI-PostgreSQL-Nginx/README.md

 <a name="tech_stack"></a>
 ## Tech Stack

-- __Django:__ This is the backbone of the backend api, and has the following packages installed:
+- __Django:__ This is the backbone of the backend api, and the packages installed are specified in the _requirements.txt_ file inside the __backend__ folder.
-    - Django Rest Framework (For the Rest API)
-    - Django-Cors-Headers (For the CORS config to allow React js to make calls)
-    - Django-Environ (To Fetch the environment variables in the settings.py files)
-    - Psycopg2-binary (To manage the PostgreSQL Database)
-    - PyTest (To test)

-    __Note:__ All this packages are specified in the _requirements.txt_ file inside the __django_backend__ folder.

-- __React:__ The frontend library in use.
+- __React:__ The __frontend__ library in use.
 This was created via ``npx create-react-app``.
-The only extra packages that were installed (ignoring the ones that are automatically pre-installed) are:
-    - Bootstrap and React-Bootstrap (For styling)
-    - Axios (To make calls to the Django Backend)
-    - Hot reload
+The things pre-installed can be found in __package.json__.

-    If you want to install more stuffs, simply `np install [pkg]` locally.
+  If you want to install more stuffs, simply `npm install [pkg]` locally at the `frontend` directory.
 Then observe that `package.json` got changed.
 Docker will pick it up and install them on the container once you `docker compose build` again.
+If things do not install, simply delete all the associated volumes and images, and delete the __node_modules__ folders, and `docker compose build` from scratch.
+It works well for me.

 - __Nginx:__ This is the server for the Docker-Compose testing build.
 The default configuration in use can be found at the __nginx/nginx.conf__ file.
 Serves Django's static and media files as well.
 See conf for details.

-- __PostgreSQL:__ This is the default configured database for this repository
+- __PostgreSQL:__ This is the default configured database for this repository.

 ## Architecture